jorge07/hollywood/docs/concepts/module-context.md

 ### Module Hierarchy

-Modules can have depend on other modules.
-There're some kind of dependencies
+Modules can depend on other modules.
+It supports dependencies.

 **Single level dependency**